Radinyn/genetic_models/snake/README.md

 ### Updates to the library
 - multiple crossover options
 - multiple activation functions
+- more ways to initialize weights and biases
 - more parameters (batches with average score)
 - giving more data to the user